almvfaa/almacn-de-vveres/blueprint.md

 ### Features
 - A button with the text "INICIAR".
 - A console log message when the button is pressed.
+- Firebase Analytics is integrated.

 ## Current Request

-The user wants to implement a basic JavaScript click handler for the "INICIAR" button.
+The user has provided their Firebase project configuration and wants to update the `firebase-config.js` file.
+The `.firebaserc` file also needs to be fixed.

 ### Plan
-1.  **Update `blueprint.md`:** Add the detail about implementing the button's click handler to the blueprint.
+1.  **Update `public/js/firebase-config.js`:** Replace the placeholder configuration with the real credentials and add analytics initialization.
 (Completed)
-2.  **Modify `public/js/main.js`:**
-    *   Wrap the code in a `DOMContentLoaded` listener.
-    *   Get a reference to the button using `document.getElementById('startButton')`.
-    *   Add a click event listener to the button.
-    *   Inside the listener, add `console.log('Botón INICIAR clicado!');`.
+2.  **Fix `.firebaserc`:** Add an empty JSON object to the file to resolve the parsing error.
+(Completed)
+3.  **Update `blueprint.md`:** Document these changes.
+(Completed)